5 Sneaky Ways to Trick Yourself into Saving Money

 Guess what?
 That bottled water that you buy in the store is coming from the municipal water supply of a city near you.
 Yes, you’re buying tap water at $1-$2 a pop.
 Get a reusable Nalgene and refill that puppy all day, it’s virtually free!
 If you can’t resist that soda buzz, buy a SodaStream and save yourself some big money in the long run by making your own sodas at home.

-If you're constantly buying books, why not get a library card?
-You'll save $10-$20 per new book if you grab a used one from the library, and many libraries now allow you to rent e-books straight to your Kindle or other reading device, enabling you to get new material for free--without ever leaving home!
+If you’re constantly buying books, why not get a library card?
+You’ll save $10-$20 per new book if you grab a used one from the library, and many libraries now allow you to rent e-books straight to your Kindle or another reading device, enabling you to get new material for free–without ever leaving home!

 Change your lightbulbs.

-For more tips on how to save money while giving Mother Earth a helping hand, check out our recent article on thrifty ways to save the environment.
+For more tips on how to save money while giving Mother Earth a helping hand.

 Cut the cable cord.